 - A combination of the above

 Voyant gives you the ability to choose from one of these three options, for plans where onshore or offshore bonds form part of a client’s assets.
 This constitutes a one-time choice only for each onshore or offshore bond.

-These encashment options can be found for bonds/life funds on the Investments screen, under Advanced Settings, on the Liquidation Limits & Planned Withdrawals panel.
+These encashment options can be found for bonds/life funds in the Withdrawal Strategy drop down.

 Read more>> about liquidation limits and planned withdrawals.

 Withdrawals can be taken by partial surrender.
 An equal amount is withdrawn from each segment, and up to 5% of the total amount paid into each segment can be withdrawn, each policy year, without incurring an immediate charge to income tax.
 Where a partial surrender exceeds the (cumulative) tax-deferred allowance, this creates a chargeable event gain, which may be liable to income tax.

 Although a tax liability may be mitigated, or avoided altogether by the use of top-slicing relief, where a chargeable event is a second or subsequent part surrender, the gain is top-sliced by dividing it only by the number of years since the previous chargeable event.
 For offshore bonds, however, one divides by the full number of years that the bond has been in force.

 For onshore bonds, of course, the excess is treated as carrying a 20% un-reclaimable tax credit.
 For offshore bonds, on the other hand, the entirety of any excess will be subject to income tax, at the individual’s marginal rate(s).